Chatanga/Girinoscope/doc/snap_workaround.md

 sudo systemctl restart snapd
 ```

+Once your session restarted, the `access serial port hardware` option should be available.
-In case the serial port still cannot be opened, you can try to connect it manually to the application:
+In case the serial port still cannot be opened after the option is checked,
+you can try to connect it manually to the application:

 ``` bash
 snap connect girinoscope:serial-port :pl2303serialport